 -

-Preparing the smoked fish: If using smoked fish, soak it in hot water for about 10 minutes to rehydrate it, then remove the bones and set aside.
+Preparing smoked fish: If using smoked fish, soak it in hot water for about 10 minutes to rehydrate it, then remove the bones and set it aside.

 -

-Brown the vegetables: In a saucepan, heat the oil over medium heat.
-Add the onion and fry until translucent.
+Sauté the vegetables: In a saucepan, heat the oil over medium heat.
+Add the onion and sauté until translucent.
 Add the crushed garlic and sauté for about 1 minute, until fragrant.

 -

-Add the tomatoes and okra: Stir the diced tomatoes into the pot and cook until they break down into a sauce.
-Next, add the okra slices and stir well to coat them with the sauce.
-Let cook for 5 to 7 minutes.
+Add the tomatoes and okra: Stir the diced tomatoes into the pan and cook until they break down into a sauce.
+Then, add the okra slices and stir well to coat them in the sauce.
+Cook for 5 to 7 minutes.

 -

-Add the fish: Return the smoked fish to the pan.
-Pour in the water, add the stock cube and the whole pepper.
-Bring to the boil, then reduce the heat and simmer, covered, over low heat for 20 to 30 minutes.
-If you want a richer sauce, you can add peanut paste and mix until well incorporated.
+Add the fish: Return the smoked fish to the pot.
+Pour in the water, add the bouillon cube and the whole chili pepper.
+Bring to a boil, then reduce the heat and simmer, covered, over low heat for 20 to 30 minutes.
+For a richer sauce, you can add peanut butter and stir it in until well combined.

 -